Mar 29, 2023

 Figma is the standard of excellence for product-led companies and a customer of Endgame.
 One of the core expansion plays we unlocked for Figma was Pro to Org conversion.
 Their goal was simple: increase conversion and expansion revenue by upgrading Pro accounts to the Org plan.

-Their sales play is built around specific Product Signals that include context on what the user behavior and pain point is that is tied to a recommended value message.
+Their sales play is built around specific product signals that include context on what the user behavior and pain point is that is tied to a recommended value message.
 This allows reps to click into specific accounts, better understand usage, and personalize Outreach sequences based on the user persona, leading to faster cycles and bigger deals.

 One of the key pieces of success for the Figma team was strong enablement.
 Here’s a template version of the slides they use to help drive adoption and usage of their Expansion play within their sales team!